teivah/go-lfu/README.md

 # Least Frequently Used Cache

-A Go library to handle a LFU cache with all the three operations in O(1):
+A Go library for handling LFU cache operations in O(1):

 * Get
 * Insert